QingzuHe/KMeans/README.md

 ```

 ## In the future
-We will try to implement multi-threads KMeans algorithm in CPU.
-However, we will use thread-safe queue to replace "omp.h".
+We will try to use thread-safe queue to implement multi-threads KMeans algorithm in CPU.

 ## Comparison with sklearn.cluster.KMeans(popular python packge)
 ![image](https://github.com/QingzuHe/KMeans/raw/master/results/ResultsOfComparison.jpg)